Curia (company)

-Company history and acquisitions
+History and acquisitions

-Inaugurated in 1991 as Albany Molecular Research, Inc., AMRI was founded by Thomas E. D’Ambra, Ph.D. and Chester Opalka.
-As AMRI, the company was a publicly traded company on the NASDAQ from 1999 until 2017.
-AMRI commenced operations with custom synthesis services in laboratory space provided by Siena College.
-Following this, the company expanded into laboratory space at the Wright Malta Corporation, which was located on the site where Global Foundries new computer chip fabrication plant is located.
-After that, in early 1992, the company consolidated and expanded its operations into laboratory space at the Rensselaer Polytechnic Institute Incubator Annex in Watervliet N.Y.
-By 1997, the company occupied laboratory space in the C-wing of the SUNY Albany East Campus, which was formerly the Sterling Winthrop Research Institute.
+Founded in 1991 as Albany Molecular Research, Inc. (AMRI), the company was established by Thomas E. D’Ambra and Chester Opalka.
+It was publicly traded on the Nasdaq from 1999 to 2017.

+AMRI began operating from laboratory space provided by Siena College, offering custom synthesis services.
+It later moved to facilities operated by the Wright Malta Corporation, on the site where GlobalFoundries subsequently constructed a semiconductor fabrication plant.
+In early 1992, the company consolidated its operations at the Rensselaer Polytechnic Institute Incubator Annex in Watervliet, New York.
+By 1997, the company occupied laboratory space in the C-wing of the University at Albany’s East Campus, formerly the Sterling Winthrop Research Institute.

 In 1999, through the purchase of Enzymed Inc. (Iowa City, IA), the company added biocatalysis capabilities before, AMRI acquired American Advanced Organics, Inc. of Syracuse N.Y. in 2000.
 In 2001, the company added natural product isolation and identification technology through the acquisition of New Chemical Entities of Bothell, WA.
 In early 2001, AMRI began leasing space in 30 Corporate Circle, which was fitted out as discovery chemistry laboratory space.
 The company then purchased two buildings at 24 and 26 Corporate Circle.
 The original building at 26 was demolished.
 Construction on a new 26 Corporate Circle building began in November 2002 and AMRI’s new Corporate Headquarters was opened in April 2004.